Bhagavad Gīta Bhāshya and Tātparya

 "manmanā bhava madbhakto madyājī māṁ namaskuru। māmevaiṣyasi satyaṁ te pratijāne priyosi me॥"

 "Focus your mind on Me, be devoted to Me, worship Me, and offer obeisance to Me.
-You will certainly come to Me; I promise you this truthfully, for you are dear to Me." - B.G 18-65
+You will certainly come to Me; I promise you this truly, for you are dear to Me." - B.G 18-65

 "sarvadharmān parityajya mām ekaṁ śaraṇaṁ vraja। ahaṁ tvā sarvapāpebhyo mokṣayiṣyāmi mā śucaḥ॥" (18-66)